Intro to Rock Climbing and Via Ferrata in Spain

 What will I need to carry?

-You will need to bring along a day pack of 15-25 litres carrying personal items, water and waterproofs / additional layers on trips in the colder months.
+You will need to bring along a daypack of 15-25 litres to carry personal items and water (plus waterproofs or additional layers on trips departing in the cooler months).

 Costa Blanca is the most visited winter climbing destination in Europe for a good reason.
 The winters here are some of the mildest on the continent, with climbers from all over Europe flocking to the Costa Blanca over the years to continue climbing in the winter months.
 The Aitana Massif is uniquely influenced by its combination of mountainous terrain and proximity to the Mediterranean Sea.